Wealth Strategy: Track Your Net Worth

 There are many tools that you can use to track your net worth progress.
 For me, I like to keep it simple so I use a spreadsheet to figure out the difference between my assets and liabilities at any particular point in time.
 Here are some free tools that you can use:

-Net worth isn’t the end-all-be-all of financial status, but it’s a great place to start to see where you are standing financially.
+Net worth isn’t the end-all-be-all of financial status, but it’s a great place to start to see where you stand financially.
 It’s not about what your number is relative to others, but that you are making progress in the right direction over the long haul.

 Do you track your net worth on a regular basis?
 At what intervals?